cpm650/GRTWebsite/README.txt

 Due to the xml-based format of the site, one stylesheet controls the majority of the site.
 For cases where a unique style is needed, it is defined either inline or in the head tag of the relevant page(s); ideally, unique styling will be in the head tag to reduce code clutter.
 This is for load time performance increases and reduced server-side clutter.

-A major exception to the above rule is in the homepage, due to highly specialized CSS, a seperate stylesheet is to be provided.
+A major exception to the above rule is in the homepage; due to highly specialized CSS, a seperate stylesheet is to be provided.

 Efforts have been made to ensure no element has two sources of the same attribute.